 Q1: The 2016 PFP program is complete and a report delivered to the trustees and other stakeholders.
 The 2017 plan is funded and performance evaluation procedures are in place and underway.
 Benefits broker firms for the year upcoming have submitted proposals and a selection process is underway at this time.
 A committee of staff under the direction of Terri Daly (Human Resources Manager) has convened to review the current performance evaluation system with recommendations expected in 2018.

-Q2: A new broker has been chosen, Benefits Broker.
-We are in the initial stages of our 2018 benefits renewal process.
-Kaiser should release renewal information early September 2017.
+Q2: A new broker has been chosen, Benefits Broker and the initial stages of the 2018 benefits renewal process has commenced with expectation of proposed costs available by early September 2017.